Fiat 500 ( cinquecento ): A name, a story, a myth. A car that lasts through decades.

 The beginnings of the icon

-In 1955, Fiat launched the the mid size, rear wheel drive 600.
+In 1955, Fiat launched the mid-size, rear-wheel drive 600.
 Later, this model became the base for the 500.
 The Italian manufacturer wanted to create a small and efficient car, ideal for traffic and the tiny, narrow, Italian roads.
 Hence, the concept of the “city car” was born.
 And in 1957, the Fiat 500 emerged.
 It was the first small car that maximized interior space.
 The name of the new 500 was chosen to underline the lineage and commonality with the 500 “Topolino”, as the lowest-cost car in the Fiat range, set at 490,000 lire, equal to about 13 months of salary for the average worker.

 The first models of Fiat 500

 The New 500 had only two seats and a rear bench.
 The car could only accommodate two people, but could carry up to 70 kg of luggage.
 It was 2.97 meters long, 1.32 meters wide and 1,325 meters high.
 It had a wheelbase of 1.84 meters.
 When empty it weighed 470 kg, and at full load it reached 680 kg. ( In imperial its dimensions were 9 feet 9 inches long, 4.3 feet wide and 4.3 feet tall.
 The wheelbase measured 6 feet and it only weighed 1,100 pounds).